Mortgage Defender is in private beta. Founding-member pricing is available for a limited time. → Request Beta Access

 EDUCATIONAL USE ONLY.
 All content, analysis, reports, documents, and materials provided by Mortgage Defender (including but not limited to document analysis, defect findings, chain of title summaries, risk scores, generated letters, and generated court document frameworks) are provided for educational and informational purposes only and do not constitute legal advice.

 Mortgage Defender is not a law firm.
 No attorney-client relationship is created by your use of this service or by any communication with Mortgage Defender or its staff.
-The analysis provided by this service reflects patterns identified by an artificial intelligence system trained on mortgage document defect categories and should not be interpreted as a legal conclusion or guarantee of any legal right, claim, or remedy.
+The analysis provided by this service reflects patterns identified by an automated analysis system trained on mortgage document defect categories and should not be interpreted as a legal conclusion or guarantee of any legal right, claim, or remedy.

 Document templates (response letters, CFPB complaints, court document frameworks) are provided as pre-filled starting-point templates for educational and self-help purposes.
 They are not prepared by an attorney and have not been reviewed by an attorney.
-Filing any legal document — particularly in a court proceeding — without consulting a licensed attorney in your jurisdiction carries significant legal risk and is done entirely at your own discretion.
+Filing any legal document — particularly in a court proceeding — carries significant legal risk.
+Review every fact, date, and citation against your own records, confirm each statute and rule applies in your jurisdiction, and file at your own discretion.

 External database results (FDIC, SEC EDGAR, MERS, CourtListener, OpenCorporates, etc.) are provided as informational context only.
 Mortgage Defender does not warrant the accuracy, completeness, or timeliness of any third-party data.

 Your situation is unique.
 Laws and procedures governing mortgage enforcement, foreclosure, and homeowner rights vary significantly by state, county, and individual circumstances.
-We strongly encourage you to consult a licensed attorney admitted to practice in your state before taking any legal action, filing any document, or relying on any analysis provided by this service.
+Review every fact, date, and citation against your own records before taking any legal action, filing any document, or relying on any analysis provided by this service.
+Working with a licensed attorney admitted to practice in your state is one option available to you.

 You have received a Notice of Default or Notice of Trustee's Sale.